Tropical Homology: Introduction

 \begin{corollary} The Hodge numbers $h^{p,q} (Z_w)$ of a general fiber equal the dimensions of the tropical homology groups $H_q(X;\F_p)$. \end{corollary}

-Meanwhile $\F_p$ and $\F^p$ are equally well defined for an arbitrary tropical variety $X$ even if it cannot be presented as the tropical limit of a family of complex varieties.
+Note that different choices of the central fiber for $\mathcal Z$ may lead to different triangulations of the polyhedral complex $X$.
+Meanwhile $\F_p$, $\F^p$, $H_{p,q}(X)$ and $H^{p,q}(X)$ are central fiber choice free as none of them makes use of such a choice.
+Furthermore, $\F_p$ and $\F^p$ are equally well defined for an arbitrary tropical variety $X$ even if it cannot be presented as the tropical limit of a family of complex varieties.
 The groups $H_q(X;\F_p)$ and $H^q (X; \F^p)$ give a homology theory in tropical geometry.

 We prefer to work with homology rather than with cohomology because the tropical homology have a more transparent geometric meaning.
 For cohomology theory one can consider the constructible {sheaf} $\F^p$ on $X$ whose stalks are dual to the spaces $\F_p$.
 Differential forms and currents may also be considered on tropical varieties, see \cite{Lagerberg}.
 Note that the work \cite{ChambertLoir-Ducros} makes use of the pull-backs of such forms to Berkovich spaces.
 A recent work \cite{Jell-Shaw-Smacka} provides a link between usage of such differential forms and the tropical homology definition considered in this paper.